Alpha6849/CortexAI/Phase1_AutoML_EDA/notes.md

   - Setting data path
   - CSV loading function
   - Basic dataset inspection
-- Learned how to structure clean, modular notebooks.
 - Also confirmed dataset has no missing values.